My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 Edit the code to add functionality related to these attributes as described below:

- - add a constructor that in addition to `author` `subject` `message` values, takes values for `tags` and `parentID` arguments and sets these attributes accordingly. `tags` should be provided as a single string with tags separated with commas i.e. "java, IDE, urgent" would resolve to three tags ["java", "IDE", "urgent"]. `parentID` should either be set to `-1` to indicate the post is not a reply to a previous post, or be set to a valid parent post ID to indicate it is a reply to an earlier post.
-Your code should raise an `IllegalArgumentException` if the ID provided does not correspond to a valid post in the system.
+ - add a constructor in `Post.java` that in addition to `author` `subject` `message` values, takes values for `tags` and `parentID` arguments and sets these attributes accordingly. `tags` should be provided as a single string with tags separated with commas i.e. "java, IDE, urgent" would resolve to three tags ["java", "IDE", "urgent"]. `parentID` should either be set to `-1` to indicate the post is not a reply to a previous post, or be set to a valid parent post ID to indicate it is a reply to an earlier post.

+ - add a method `addPostAdvanced()` Your code should raise an `IllegalArgumentException` if the ID provided does not correspond to a valid post in the system.

  - edit the `toString` method so that the details of the tags and parent ID are correctly displayed.